Plaque on Teeth: Tips, Prevention and Causes

 Almost all types of chewing gum nowadays contain the substance Xylitol.
 This is a sweetener that is used as a substitute for sugar.
 Unlike sugar, the bacteria that live in your mouth cannot break down this substance.
 This makes sugar-free chewing gum safe for use in the teeth.
 Xylitol has the additional effect that it blocks the conversion of (other) sugars in the mouth to acid.
 This prevents the bacteria from sticking to teeth and causing cavities.

 If you chew gum, you also activate the production of saliva.
 Saliva protects against dental erosion.
 With every meal acid is formed in the mouth, which attacks the tooth enamel.
 Saliva neutralizes the acids from food and beverages.
 Saliva can also make life difficult for the bacteria in your mouth (antibodies).
 Sugar-free chewing gum helps to remove bacteria from the mouth.

-Xylifresh chewing gum with 100% xylitol helps prevent plaque and is recommended.
+Xylifresh chewing gum with 100% xylitol helps prevent plaque on teeth and is recommended.
 Finally, it is a good substitute for sweets.
 Sugar-free chewing gum alone helps to prevent cavities because you do not chew on a chewing gum and eat sour food at the same time – as a substitute for harmful sugar-rich sweets.

 Can chewing gum prevent or remove plaque?

 Studies show that the effects of sugar-free chewing gum described above can make a positive contribution to the prevention of tooth decay.
 However, it is not the case that you should see chewing gum as a replacement for brushing.
 Not only do you miss the necessary fluoride, but too little plaque is removed by all that chewing.
 In any case, chewing for more than ten minutes makes no sense, because then you will have chewed the xylitol or other substances.